nardev/nardev.org/_posts/projects/2021-05-21-Automate-ESP8266-Programming.md

   Make file "/etc/udev/rules.d/esptool.rules"

-  Paste following into the file and change accordingly the path for the script and aslo check the vendor number for your programmer.
+  Paste following into the file and change accordingly the path for the script and also check the vendor number for your programmer.
 You can probably find out more once you plug your device and monitor it like this "udevadm monitor --kernel --property --subsystem-match=usb"

 {% highlight bash %}
  # esptool auto programmer